FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

 amended), the approval of the Council be and is hereby given to the disposal of land

-comprising Area ‘A’ 0.009 hectares (0.022 acres) at Childers Road, Limerick, and land--- 3
+comprising Area ‘A’ 0.009 hectares (0.022 acres) at Childers Road, Limerick, and land
+---
+3

 comprising Area ‘B’ 0.0052 hectares (0.012 acres) at Childers Road, Limerick., to Iarnród